Where Common Knowledge Cannot Be Formed, Common Belief Can -- Planning with Multi-Agent Belief Using Group Justified Perspectives: Group Justified Perspective Model

-\textbf{Distributed Belief} is more challenging than distributed knowledge.
-The Knowledge Axiom $T: K_i \varphi \Rightarrow \varphi$, which states that knowledge must be true, does not hold for belief.
+Distributed Belief is more challenging compared to distributed knowledge.
+The Knowledge Axiom \textbf{T} ($K_i \varphi \Rightarrow \varphi$), which states that knowledge must be true, does not hold for belief.
 This means that agents can hold incorrect beliefs.
-If we simply take the distributed union of the perspectives for all agents $i\in G$, as it is done in PWP, we could obtain conflicting beliefs, so the implicit distributed belief would be inconsistent.
+If we simply take the distributed union of the perspectives for all agents $i\in G$, the generated set could contain conflicting (inconsistent) beliefs.
 To ensure consistency, we form the group distributed justified perspective instead of just uniting each agent's justified perspective.
 Intuitively, agents follow their own observations and ``listen'' to agents that have seen variables more recently.
-The distributed perspective function $\df^{*}$ is defined as follows.
+The distributed perspective function $\df$ is defined as follows.

-\begin{definition} [Distributed Justified Perspectives] The distributed justified perspective function for a group of agent \(G\) is defined as follows:
+\begin{definition} [Distributed Justified Perspectives] The distributed justified perspective function for a group of agents \(G\) is defined as follows:

 where for all \(t \in [0, n]\) and all \(v \in \dom(s_t)\):

 \end{definition}